Benefiting From a Lead/Lag Configuration

 At this point, the system is started back on line with what was the polisher vessel now in the lead position.
 The previous primary bed, which was just rebedded or regenerated, is put into the polisher position.
 The polisher, or guard bed, has the freshest, most highly regenerated media in it.
 The design of such a system must incorporate the proper plumbing and connections to allow the “round-robin” switching of the primary and polisher vessels.

-The three-bowl system shown in Figure 2 has a prefilter of activated carbon followed by two cartridges of selective media.
+The three-bowl system has a prefilter of activated carbon followed by two cartridges of selective media.
 This POU system has a countdown valve that automatically shuts off upon reaching a preset gallonage.
 At that point, all three cartridges are replaced and the countdown valve is reset.
 This system offers the benefits of the lead/lag philosophy, plus the safety of the automatic shutoff.
 The gallonage shutoff value is predetermined by the water analysis and application, and should contain a significant safety design factor.

 The obvious advantage that a lead/lag system has over a single-vessel system is the added safety blanket.
 The final polishing vessel can maintain effluent water quality in the event of premature leakage or exhaustion of the primary bed.
 This added layer of safety should be comforting to the homeowner or consumer of the treated water, especially when the contaminant of concern is something as onerous as arsenic or nitrate.

-The ion exchange process (see Figure 3) requires a certain volume of resin, called the transfer zone, for exchange to occur.
+The ion exchange process requires a certain volume of resin, called the transfer zone, for exchange to occur.
 This ion exchange zone, or mass transfer zone, represents a small percentage of the bed that is not totally utilized in single-column operation.
 Note that at the end of the service cycle, the ion exchange transfer zone occupies the bottom of the bed.

 Running the vessel past the point of initial breakthrough leakage is not recommended in single vessels because of the high levels of effluent leakage that would be encountered.
 In some lead/lag configurations, how-ever, the lead vessel can be run until complete exhaustion because the polisher vessel will be performing the remaining work.